polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![The in SQL Server Management Studio, a message displays on the Messages tab indicating the stored procedure completed.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image155.png)

-58. Copy the resulting T-SQL script into Clipboard
+58. Copy the resulting T-SQL script into Clipboard.

-59. From the SQL Server Management Studio, connect to s03-db-1
+59. From the SQL Server Management Studio, connect to s03-db-1.

     ![The Connect button is selected in Object Explorer, and the Connect to Server dialog box displays.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image156.png)

-60. From the SQL Server Management Studio, open the **New Query** window targeting the **master** database of S03-DB-1
+60. From the SQL Server Management Studio, open the **New Query** window targeting the **master** database of S03-DB-1.

     ![In Object Explorer, in the right-click menu for master, New Query is selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image157.png)

 61. In the New Query window, paste the content of Clipboard.
-Remove all lines except for those that reference the **s03**, **CONTOSO\\s03-adm**, and **CONTOSO\\SAPService03** logins and execute the resulting T-SQL script
+Remove all lines except for those that reference the **s03**, **CONTOSO\\s03-adm**, and **CONTOSO\\SAPService03** logins and execute the resulting T-SQL script.

     ![The New Query window displays with the modified contents.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image158.png)